AmanRai264/Advance-Car-Sales-Power-Bi-Dashboards/README.md

-### Click on the View Raw And download the dashboard To interact with the Dashboard And Click On the Dashboard.png to see the Dashboard.
+## Click on the View Raw And download the dashboard To interact with the Dashboard And Click On the Pothoes of Dashboards.png to see the Dashboards.